oOperaho/Ciphr/Caesar/readme.md

 This cryptography is pretty simple, and it requires nothing but the positioning of the numbers on the alphabet.
 All you need is a word/sentence, and a number as a key.

 For example, if you want to hide the word "orange", and you choose 3 as a key, you have to go through each letter of the word, adding 3 positions on the alphabet.
 So, the
 "O on "orange" will be replaced by "R".
+The decode process does the same thing, but it subtracts the value of the letter.
 So:

 ## Encode = Word{Letter} + Key{Letter}
 ## Decode = Word{Letter} - Key{Letter}